usharesoft/appcenter-docs/admin/en/source/pages/manage-resources/scan-to-golden.rst

 	1. Go to the ``OS Profile`` tab on the ``Administration`` page.
 	2. Select the operating system for which the golden image was created.
-	3. Click on the delete icon next to the golden image you want to create.
+	3. Click on the delete icon next to the golden image you want to remove.

 	.. image:: /images/delete-golden.png